Search

 We were full of child-like glee, wow-ing and beaming as we tried Sebastian’s treats–the Rainbow Ice Cream cake with different layers of cake, ice cream, and sorbet; plus their Pride Pops which come in Rainbow Pride Pop, Bear Pride Pop, and Transgender Pride Pop.

-Photo from Booky | Sebastian’s Pride Pops
+Photo from Allyana Lopez, Booky | Sebastian’s Pride Pops

-To Ian, their Pride Collection are more than just colorful treats that add to the small number of rainbow products we have during Pride month.
+To Ian, their Pride Collection is more than just colorful treats that add to the small number of rainbow products we have during Pride month.
 Of course, they’re fun and an absolute delight to eat–but they also symbolizes acceptance and visibility.

-Photo from Booky | Sebastian’s owner, Ian Carandang
+Photo from Allyana Lopez, Booky | Sebastian’s owner, Ian Carandang

 We talked about Pride march in the country and how amazing it was that the number of attendees has exponentially expanded throughout the years.
-When asked about the importance of these events and of safe spaces, he says, “I’ve been very privileged.
+When asked about the importance of these events and of safe spaces, he said, “I’ve been very privileged.
 There are people who stay closeted, and I always say, no one stays closeted for fun.
 If they’re closeted, they’re probably there for a reason.”

 To Ian, that’s why safe spaces are necessary–it’s a place where people of different identities can come to and not have to worry about anything.
-He elaborates that many queer people in many other countries experience discrimination, violence, and shame.
+He elaborated that queer people in many other countries experience discrimination, violence, and shame.
 And for him, while that type of oppression still exists, we will always need Pride.

-Photo from Booky | Sebastian’s Rainbow Ice Cream Cake
+Photo from Allyana Lopez, Booky | Sebastian’s Rainbow Ice Cream Cake

 View their website